Giselle: Sets

 Pierre Luc Charles Ciceri was the chief set designer at the Paris Opéra from 1815 to 1847.
 He designed the sets for the first production of Giselle.
 Gautier was not specific about the ballet's locale, but placed it in "some mysterious corner of Germany ... on the other side of the Rhine".

 Giselle was two months in rehearsal, which was a very long rehearsal time for the period.
 Even so, Ciceri did not have enough time to design sets for both acts and focused on the second act.
 The sets for the first act were actually those designed for the 1838 ballet, La Fille du Danube by Adam.
 An illustration from Les Beautés de l'Opera of 1845 shows Giselle's cottage with a roof of straw on the left and Albrecht's cottage on the right.
 The two cottages are framed by the branches of two large trees on either sides of the stage.
 Between the two cottages, in the distance, appears a castle and slopes covered with vineyards.
 Although this scene was not designed for Giselle, it has remained the model for most modern productions.
 Ciceri's set was in use until the ballet was dropped from the repertoire in 1853.
 At that time, Gautier noticed that the sets were falling apart: "Giselle's cottage has barely three or four straws on its roof."

-The Act II illustration from Les Beautés shows a dark wood with a pool of water in the distance.
+The act 2 illustration from Les Beautés shows a dark wood with a pool of water in the distance.
 The branches of aged trees create a tree tunnel.
 Beneath these branches on the left is a marble cross with 'Giselle' carved on it.
 From one of its arms hangs the crown of grape leaves Giselle wore as Queen of the Vintage.
 On the stage, thick weeds and wildflowers (200 bulrushes and 120 branches of flowers) were the undergrowth.
 The gas jets of the footlights and those overhead suspended in the flies were turned low to create a mood of mystery and terror.

 A circular hole was cut into the backdrop and covered with a transparent material.
 A strong light behind this hole represented the moon.
 The light was occasionally manipulated to suggest the passage of clouds.
 Gautier and St. Georges wanted the pool to be made of large mirrors but Pillet rejected this idea because of its cost.
 In the 1868 revival, however, mirrors were acquired for this scene.

-Adam thought Ciceri's backdrop for Act I was "not so good ... it is all weak and pale" but he liked the set for Act II: "[Ciceri's] second act is a delight, a dark humid forest filled with bulrushes and wild flowers, and ending with a sunrise, seen at first through the trees at the end of the piece, and very magical in its effect."
+Adam thought Ciceri's backdrop for act 1 was "not so good ... it is all weak and pale" but he liked the set for act 2: "[Ciceri's] second act is a delight, a dark humid forest filled with bulrushes and wild flowers, and ending with a sunrise, seen at first through the trees at the end of the piece, and very magical in its effect."
 The sunrise also delighted the critics.